RHEL BasedRocky Linux

 • SSH access to the server (or just open Terminal if you’re on a desktop).

-• An active internet connection.
-You’ll need an internet connection to download the necessary packages and dependencies for Cockpit.
+• An active internet connection to download necessary packages.

 • A non-root sudo user or access to the root user.
 We recommend acting as a non-root sudo user, however, as you can harm your system if you’re not careful when acting as the root.